gruntjs/grunt-contrib-jasmine/README.md

 This is the auto-generated specfile that phantomjs will use to run your tests.
 This is automatically deleted upon normal runs

+#### options.specrunner
+Type: `String`
+Default: ``

+Specifies a specific specrunner to use.
+This is handy if you have another script that generates your spec.

 #### options.junit.path
 Type: `String`
 Default: undefined